brandonthecraig/gigglesProper/README.md

 things to implement
 - homepage it
-- display a table
 - display a set amount of data
 - make a form for new data to be entered on page (later, just java it for now)
 - add new data (java to begin)
 - entities and repositories of gigs  (data directory)
 - controller (web directory)
-- javascript, html, JSON connective tissue to allow me to display stuff
+- javascript, thymeleaf, html, JSON connective tissue to allow me to display stuff
 - static directory under resources for css, js and index (do all the front end at home lovely:)
 - css your table and make it look pretty